• Home

 A Different Way to Think About Recess

-Rather than focusing only on student behaviour, this work examines the broader conditions that shape children’s everyday experiences — including space, supervision, policies, equipment, and school culture.
+Rather than focusing on student behaviour, this work examines the broader conditions that shape children’s everyday experiences — including space, supervision, policies, equipment, and school culture.
 The Recess Project approaches recess as more than a break in the school day.
 It is a social and developmental environment that shapes how children interact, connect, move, and experience school.

 What The Recess Project Does